 We estimate the effect of asylum centers on local rental prices using a difference-in-differences strategy, where housing units located near an asylum center (treatment group) are compared to units located further away (control group), before and after the opening or, less frequently, closing of the center.
 Our basic observational unit, h, is a rental posting.
-In order to contrast housing units that are comparable in terms of local economic and topographic characteristics, we only consider properties within a two-kilometer radius of asylum centers, and we include fixed effects for the closest asylum center, c.
-Moreover, we control for a vector of housing characteristics, $\mathbf{H}h$ , a vector of center fixed effects, $\lambda_c$ , a vector of municipality fixed effects, $\gamma_m$ , and a vector of year fixed effects, $\tau{u|t|}$ .
+In order to contrast housing units that are comparable in terms of local economic and topographic characteristics, we only consider dwellings within a two-kilometer radius of asylum centers.
+We assign each unit h to the closest asylum center, c, that is open at some point during the time range covered by our sample.
+Moreover, we control for a vector of housing characteristics, \mathbf{H}h , a vector of center fixed effects, λ_c , a vector of municipality fixed effects, γ_m , and a vector of year fixed effects, $\tau{u[t]}$.